 Tattoos were also found on ancient Egyptian mummies, and were used in early Greek and Roman times to identify slaves and criminals.
 The Greeks learned tattooing from the Persians, and the Romans adopted the practice from the Greeks.
 In more recent history, elaborately-tattooed mummies were found in Pazyryk tombs.
 They belonged to fierce horsemen and warriors who lived on the grass plains of Eastern Europe and Western Asia.

-The origins of tattooing are not clear, but it is believed that the practice may have arisen in various locations through bloodletting practices, scarification rituals, medical treatment, or by chance.
-Charles Darwin wrote in his book ‘The Descent of Man’ (1871) that there was no country in the world that did not practice tattooing or some other form of permanent body decoration.
-The 19th-century German ethnologist and explorer Karl von den Steinen believed that tattooing in South America evolved from the custom of decorating the body with scars.
-Plant sap rubbed into wounds to prevent bleeding caused discoloration of the scar, which could be regarded as a tattoo.
+While the origins of tattooing are not entirely clear, anthropologists believe that the practice may have arisen from bloodletting, scarification rituals, medical treatment, or by chance.
+Charles Darwin once noted that every country in the world practiced tattooing or some form of permanent body decoration.
+Karl von den Steinen, a German ethnologist and explorer, believed that tattooing in South America evolved from the custom of decorating the body with scars.
+The evolution of tattoos is an interesting and diverse story.

 Tattoos have taken on different meanings and forms in various cultures throughout history.
 For some, tattoos have been a way to mark important events or to express oneself artistically.
 Tattoos were often used as a symbol of social status or religious affiliation.
 The art of tattooing may have spread through migration and nomadic peoples.

 While tattoos have gained more mainstream acceptance in recent times, they still carry a of stigma in some societies.
 The word “stigma” originates from a Latin word that means a mark or puncture, made by a pointed instrument.